CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 This book addresses the first deficiency, hopefully without creating too much more confusion.
 It assumes you have read the Manual or Revised.
 [Cricket's Shorthand Course](cr-shorthand-course.md) will help with the second.

 When cropping images, I usually chose just the rows showing the Orthic outline.
 There are usually enough longhand words in the image that you can use your browser's Search feature to find the rule in the text.
-Image file names are of the format concept-book-page.ftype, where page is the page of the original scanned document.
+See Examples and Images for file name format.

 Many rules in the Supplement do not have images, and instead refer the large plate in the Manual for the Reporting level.
 Teaching sometimes improves on that.
 In these cases, I have only used images from Teaching.
 Teaching also has good examples of the ambguity some of the more complicated rules are intended to prevent.
 Revised is a mixed bag.
 It's clearly written, but some of the changes to allow more speed conflict with the earlier books and result in rules that are harder to explain.
 Some of its rules are only needed to accomodate Clarey's loopier style of writing.
 Sometimes, though, its explanations are better.